Bltgn/DF-succubus/succubus-prod/succubus-readme.txt

 Succubus Dungeon is a mod for vanilla and Masterwork Dwarf Fortress featuring a new evil civ.

 # Features #
-* A new race
+* A new race.
 * Fast and fire immune citizens.
-* The reintroduction of classic lore into Dwarf Fortress such as 40d demons
+* The reintroduction of classic lore into Dwarf Fortress such as 40d demons.
-* Spawning magma at will
 * Generating slade blocks to build an authentic demonic spire.
-* Corrupting enemies and allies, pushing them into joining your side.
+* Generate fuel for your forges out of thin air.

 # Installation #
-* Install DF 40.24+ with DFHack r3
+* Install DF 42.03+, using the lazy newb pack is reccomended.
 * Extract the archive in your DF folder, preserving the folder structure.
-* Make sure the temperature feature is activated.
-It should be on most distributions of DF.
 * Generate a new world and select a succubus civ to play.

-# Selecting your civ at the embark screen #
+# IMPORTANT: Selecting your race at the embark screen #
 * Press tab before embarking until seeing a list of civilization names.
 * Press + and - to chose a civ that uses the 'cabinet' tile to display its colonies on the map.
 * Pressing tab again until seeing the list of neighbors will confirm your choice, your selected race is the first one.

-## Modified default files ##

-###entity_default###
-The dwarven entities lack the tags needed to interact with you in fortress mode.
-A modified entity file is included with the needed changes but if this conflict with another mod, you can add the tags manually :
-* Add the following to the MOUNTAIN entity, in entity_default.txt [PROGRESS_TRIGGER_POPULATION:2] [PROGRESS_TRIGGER_PRODUCTION:2]
- [PROGRESS_TRIGGER_TRADE:2]
- [PROGRESS_TRIGGER_POP_SIEGE:4]
- [PROGRESS_TRIGGER_PROD_SIEGE:3]
- [PROGRESS_TRIGGER_TRADE_SIEGE:3]

-###creature_subterranean###
-A pet value has been added to fire imps, otherwise they'd cost 1 point on the embark setup.

 # Magma #
+Magma is a major resource for this race.
+Succubi are immune to heat and many of their workshops are powered by molten rock.

 Buildings marked with a star '*' must be powered by magma.
-Those are unlocked even if you did not reach the magma sea.
-Building a magma well (under the furnace menu) will allow you to spawn some at will.
-Be warned that spawning a large batch of magma will cause it to 'soak' walls and go through them.

-Unfortunatly the game prevent your citizens from walking in magma, even if that does not harm them, and you might find yourself with stuck succubi in corridors.
-This is why it is best to separate your magma operations from your fort and dig evacuation paths beforehand.
+There is currently no way to easily generate magma but this will be added in the near future.

-If a succubus is stuck, you can wait for it to evaporate, dig around, or find a way to push her in the magma.
-Succubi inside magma will move as needed to reach a meeting area.
-Clothing and weapons will not burn off a succubus but hauled items will.
+Succubi are immune to any form of heat and cold.
+Unfortunatly the game prevent your citizens from walking in magma.
+If a succubus is stuck because a puddle of magma is in her way, you can wait for it to evaporate or dig around.
+Succubi inside magma will evacuate without burning clothing or weapons but hauled items will be likely destroyed.

+Also, remember that magma is a liquid and someone can drown in it if they cannot swim.

-# Corrupting prisoners #
+# Getting slade and construction materials #
-So you have caged enemies in your fort, why not put them into work?
-You can transform your enemies into demons by building a Den of iniquity.
-It has a reaction inside that will let the worker transform every human, elf, kobold, dwarf and even goblin in a range of 10 squares.
-Once changed, they will act as citizens and can join the ranks of the military, while retaining memories and skills of their former lives.
-This is also compatible with the fortress defense mod's races.

-It is possible to convert traders too.
-A goblin caravan can join you if you build a den next to your depot.
-They'll bring their pack animals along and destroy their wagons in the process.
-However the trading inventory will stay in the trade depot.
-You will have to deconstruct it to seize the goods.
-Several of the trading animals will still be sent back home as a 'thank you' note.
+Slade can be generated at no cost in an underworld drill to help you build your spires.
+However, its extreme weight implies that slade projects will take more time and builders to complete.
+A smart usage of stockpiles and wheelbarrows is strongly recommended.

+To get slade blocks, build the underworld drill from the furnaces menu after discovering magma.
+Like magma forges, it must have one of its tiles overlapping a pit with at least 4 levels of magma.
+A miner can then conjure slade blocks (for contruction) or boulders (for craft or masonry jobs).

+If you wish to make a glass tower instead, glass blocks can easily be produced using the Floating Flass Furnace, built using a tin bar.
+This workshop is ten times more efficient than a regular glass furnace but must also cover an access to magma like the Underworld Drill.

-# Summoning creature #
+# Adventuring as a succubi #
-A selection of demonic creatures can be called directly inside your fort.
-To do that, build a summoning portal then seek for the needed items for their sumoning ritual.
-You can check for the requirement by selecting one of the red sumoning jobs and pressing enter.

-The creatures will be immediatly tame and ready to use in your fort.
-Some of those also produce ressources so try building nest boxes or milking them.
+Civilizations living in dark fortresses are not as well developped than dwarven or human ones.
+As a result, a succubus starts at an empty pit without the ability to fast travel.
+It is recommended that you start playing as a succubus assimilated into another civilization, preferably human (# tiles on the world map) or dwarven (omega tiles on the world map).

+If you start in a pit, you can open the regional map (shift + Q) to spot the nearest dark fortress, then travel by foot in this direction to find people to talk to.

+Wandering around, you may also find dungeons with equipment and towers with population on its roof.
+If you are unable to reach the roof, try pressing alt+direction to open the hatch above your head.

 # Known issues #
+* Embarking as dwarves?
+See "Selecting your race at the embark screen" above.
 * Upon reaching your site's edge, traders will "kidnap" their own pets, this has no consequenses to your fort.
 * Changing graphics in the Lazy Newb Pack deletes the mod, you'll have to reinstall it afterwards.